tempImageQbj3lz.gif

 One of 4 rooms for the 2024 artist residencies at the Locanda San Ginese in Tuscany.

-This very intimate residency includes only 4 individual artists/writer/creatives per week.
-There are still some available spaces.
-One in each of the following: 6/16, 6/23, and 8/4.
-There are also openings on September 8.
+This very intimate retreat includes only 5 individual artist/writer/creatives per week.
 Each resident artist/writer/creator has a private room with its own bath and continental breakfast prepared by the hosts.
-More details on the RESIDENCY page or by emailing me.
+There are daily excursion options at no extra charge organized in the area.
+More details on the RESIDENCY here page or by emailing me.

 Cover of book with silhouette of a woman with knives in her hair